sva-dsi/2017-fall-course/syllabus.md

 There will be no class.
 Instead, each student will make individual appointments with me to meet over Google Hangouts and discuss his/her project and get help with bugs, issues, or fixing final projects.

-An invite will be sent to coordinate this meeting the week prior.
+An invite will be sent to coordinate this meeting the week prior, but you can select a time via this link here: <https://calendly.com/aure/15min/11-29-2017>

 This meeting will go over: